jamie2210/C1_MS2_DCG/README.md

 ### Quiz

-3. When the user selected an answer the timer continued to tick down and if it then reached 0 the function was called to display the right wrong answer, which were already on display as an answer was already clicked.
+3. When the user selected an answer the timer continued to tick down and if it then reached 0 the function was called to display the right wrong or answer, which were already on display as an answer was already clicked.
 This caused the game to display icons twice and looked messy.
 It was fixed by adding the clearInterval function to the answerSelected function once one had been clicked, resulting in the timer freezing until the next question button is clicked.

 4. When the user clicked restart the question number was not reset, so the game displayed 10 out 10 questions instead of 1 out 10.
 To fix this I reset the question number to 1 in the restart function.